tamadate/Particle_trajectory/README.md

 ~~~
 dragModel	Stokes-Millikan
 ~~~
 set the drag model to Stokes-Millikan model.
-All syntaxes are shown here:
+All syntaxes are shown below.
-(setting parameter): value or method
 1. Time step <br>
 "dt" mention the time step and following syntax is auto or value.
 Default is auto.
 When auto is mentioned, this code automatically determine the time step from the particle veloctiy and relaxation time (or duration of the eddy when the turbulent dispersion is ON).
 When value is mentioned, the time step is fixed as that value (unit is second).
 Here is one example
 ~~~